 Fiction and other works published in other venues, and written by Rajiv Moté.
 A few of my stories show up on my GoodReads author page.
 The anthologies I’m in show up on my Amazon author page.
 I also have stories I didn’t sell, which I’m putting up to read in Unsold Tales.
-I am a member of the Codex Writers and an associate member of SFWA.
+I am a member of the Codex Writers and a member of SFWA.

 “First I Was Afraid, I Was Petrified” in The Devil Who Loves Me anthology by Grendel Press